 - Include assessment information in this section.

 The above format can be modified to meet the needs of individual courses.
-Some courses may include a separate folder for assignments, readings, lab content, and placement information to support easier access to these key resources.
+Some courses may include a separate folder for assignments, readings, lab content, and placement information to support easy access to key resources.

 Additional folders could include: